Use the refinance calculator to see if you can benefit by refinancing your mortgage

 There are many common reasons to consider refinancing your mortgage.
 If you fall into one of the groups below, try using the refinance calculator to determine if this is the right choice for you:

-- Pay off loan faster–this can result in higher monthly mortgage payment, but if you can afford it, a refinance can shorten your existing loan terms
+Pay off loan faster–this can result in a higher monthly mortgage payment, but if you can afford it, a refinance can shorten your existing loan terms